klinecharts/KLineChart/docs/en/technical-indicator.md

 ### Example
-The following will customize a technical indicator named 'MA' to introduce step by step how to make a custom technical indicator.
+The following a technical indicator named 'MA' to introduce step by step how to make a technical indicator template.
 #### step one
 First determine the calculation parameters (calcParams) and configuration items (plots).
 The 'MA' technical indicator needs to display the line connecting the average closing prices of the two periods, one is 'ma1' and the other is called 'ma2'.
 So the plots configuration is:
 ```javascript